Active Directory (LDAP)

 Determine The Service Account User Name

-• In Active Directory Users and Computers, find the service account we created
+• In Active Directory Users and Computers, find the service account just created

 • Right click on it and select Properties